 A link will be sent to your registered email allowing you to set your password for the website.

 Housing: Individuals are responsible for their own housing arrangements.
-Hotel/motel costs in the Bryan/College Station area range from $40-$165 per night depending on venue.
-The average room rate (single occupancy based on 30 hotels registered with the Bryan-College Station Convention and Visitors Bureau) is $90 (median $93), with 25% of the rates at or above $110 and 25% of the rates at or $59.
+Hotel/motel costs in the Bryan/College Station area range from $60-$269 per night depending on venue.
 Restaurants ranging from fast food and delicatessen chains to national chains and specialty restaurants are in close proximity to the university and to general housing.

 The Tradition at Northgate on Church Avenue.
 The workshop rate is $17.90 per person per night (not including bed linens) or $26.40 per person per night (including bed linens).
 This rate is below the state rate.
 Meal rates are: $5.50 for breakfast, $6.00 for lunch, and $6.50 for dinner.
 If you are interested, please advise the booking agent that you are attending the College of Education and Human Development Summer Statistics Workshops.
 You can contact The Tradition by calling (979) 268-9000 or email Terry at firstname.lastname@example.org.

-The Marriott Town Suites on University Drive.
-The workshop rate is $85.00 per night which is considerably below the state rate.
+There are a limited block of rooms at the Marriott Town Suites (1300 University Dr E, College Station, TX 77840).
+They are studio rooms at a rate of $139/night.
+The rooms are blocked under SSWR (or Texas A&M Summer Statistics Workshop) and will be held until May 4th.
+This hotel is located on the TAMU bus route.
 All rooms include kitchen facilities.
 Past attendees to the Workshops have been very pleased with these accommodations.
 The Marriott is located about 1 mile from the University and is within walking distance to shops, markets, restaurants, and the University shuttle bus system.
-For information about the Marriott, contact Michelle Moore at 979/260-8500.
+For information about the Marriott, call 979/260-8500.

 Transportation: Getting to College Station is very easy.
 Individuals can drive or fly directly to College Station by way of Easterwood Airport (CLL).
 Free shuttles may be available to take individuals from the airport to the hotel.
 Hotels on University Drive have access to the free Texas A&M University bus route.
 Individuals should check with their hotel to see if they have similar bus route access.

-Note: The Traditions on University Drive is within walking distance to campus and also has access to the free Texas A&M University bus route.
-Route 15 (Old Army) is a short bus ride to campus.
+Note: Hotels on University Drive are not in easy walking distance to campus and but from those hotels you will have access to the free Texas A&M University bus route.
 The Marriott Town Suites is about 1.5 miles from campus on University Drive.
 There is a free Texas A&M University bus route that stops close to the hotel, Route 12 (Reville) .

-Parking: If you have a car, the closest parking to Harrington Tower (College of Education and Human Development) can be found at the Northside Parking Garage.
+Parking: If you have a car, the closest parking to Harrington Tower (College of Education and Human Development) can be found at the NorthSide Parking Garage (Search: NSG).
 Click here for parking rate information.

 Resources: Attendees are expected to bring a laptop for personal use; some desktop computers will be available during course instruction.
 Specialty programs will be utilized for some courses with student versions recommended on personal laptops if attendees do not have full versions.
-Other Amenities: Snacks and break refreshments will be available each day of the summer workshops.
-On- and off-campus eating facilities are available for lunch.
+Other Amenities: On- and off-campus eating facilities are available for lunch.